-"Net Win" is defined as the drop from slot machines, plus redemption value of expired tickets, less fills, less payouts, less that portion of the gaming operation's payments to a third-party widearea progressive jackpot system provider that is contributed only to the progressive jackpot amount.
+"Net Win" is defined as the drop from gaming devices (slot machines), plus the redemption value of expired tickets, less fills, less payouts, less that portion of the gaming operation's payment to a third-party wide-area progressive jackpot system provider that is contributed only to the progressive jackpot amount.
+Generally, the difference between patron wagers and the payouts made on winning wagers.